6869698065/CODTECH-Task1/README.md

 ### Key Activities
 -**Design Digital Logic Circuits**: Implement basic digital logic components (logic gates, adders, multiplexers) in Verilog.
 -**Simulation and Verification**: Simulate the Verilog designs to ensure they function correctly.
-**.Waveform Analysis**: Use the waveform viewer to analyze simulation results and verify expected behavior.
+-**Waveform Analysis**: Use the waveform viewer to analyze simulation results and verify expected behavior.
 ### Technologies Used
 -**Verilog**: The Primary Programming Language for Digital Logic Design.
 -**ModelSim**: For simulation and analysis of Verilog designs.